 The Department of Archaeology at York is recognised worldwide as a vibrant research community and a centre of excellent teaching.
 We were awarded the Queens Anniversary Prize 2011 in recognition of our outstanding and innovative approaches to archaeology.
-We are the top department in the country for student satisfaction in the NSS survey.

 At York we pride ourselves on the fact that the Department provides a supportive, friendly, enthusiastic atmosphere, which encourages our students to believe in themselves and achieve their potential.
 Informality is one of the distinctive qualities of York, and we believe that treating students as adults, in a relaxed but busy setting, is an important part of the educational experience that we offer.

 We are situated in the King’s Manor, a medieval building in the centre of the historic city, set between York Minster and the Yorkshire Museum.
 This gives us excellent access to the city and all its amenities, as well as providing a working environment that is itself a suitable subject for study.
 In addition we have three locations campus: BioArCh, PalaeoHub, and the YEAR Centre, all of which provide research and teaching laboratories and environments.

 Our undergraduates are drawn from a wide range of countries and backgrounds.
 Some come straight from A levels whilst others take a gap year.
 Several come later, joining us during a career break, after having a family or retiring.

 Students also come to us with a variety of A levels including arts subjects, social sciences and hard sciences.